QUICK SUMMARY

 - This works great as a body spray or to freshen up your linens, carpet, car floor mats, bed sheets, or anywhere that you want an aromatic boost.
 (Be sure to test a small area first to prevent staining.)

-Thousands of testimonials and case studies alone should awaken us to the realization that essential oils can be quite effective in helping cancer patients.
-And, as long as there are no dangerous adverse reactions, what’s the risk in trying?
+Thousands of testimonials and case studies alone should awaken us to the realization that essential oils can be quite effective in helping cancer patients with quality-of-life support.
+And, as long as there are no dangerous adverse reactions or conflicts with treatment, what is the risk in discussing appropriate aromatherapy with your care team?

-At this point, an increasing number of doctors support the use of natural therapies such as essential oils as an adjunct to their standard of care—not to mention if you’re working with an integrative oncologist.
+At this point, an increasing number of doctors support the use of natural therapies such as essential oils as an adjunct to their standard of care, especially when you are working with an integrative oncologist.
 With them, the sky’s the limit!

 I invite you to pick up a copy of The Essential Oils Apothecary to learn more.